Enhancement of particle creation in nonlinear resonant cavities: Discussion

 Our results can be extended in several possible directions.
-First, the enhancement~\eqref{eq:ratio} encourages a careful measurement of the large-time asymptotics of $n_{pq}^\tout$ and $\kappa_{pq}^\tout$ in experimental implementations of the DCE~\cite{Wilson, Svensson, Lahteenmaki, Nation} (see also Refs.~\cite{Dodonov:2022, Recamier, Sousa, Srivastava} for other nonlinear models of the DCE).
-Second, the nonlinear DCE is very similar to a light interacting field in a rapidly expanding universe; in particular, in both these models, loop corrections to the Keldysh propagator grow equally rapidly with time ~\cite{Moschella, Pavlenko, Anempodistov, Bazarov, Serreau-1, Serreau-2}.
+First, the enhancement~\eqref{eq:ratio}--\eqref{eq:ratio-gen} encourages a careful measurement of the large-time asymptotics of $n_{pq}^\tout$ and $\kappa_{pq}^\tout$ in experimental implementations of the DCE~\cite{Wilson, Svensson, Lahteenmaki, Nation} (see also Refs.~\cite{Dodonov:2022, Recamier, Sousa, Srivastava} for other nonlinear models of the DCE).
+We emphasize that this enhancement is noticeable only at evolution times $T/\Lambda \gg 1/\lambda \Lambda^2$.
+Although such evolution times are by two orders larger than the typical measurement time in existing experiments, we expect them to be achieved in the future modifications~\cite{Trunin:DCE}.

+Second, the nonlinear DCE is very similar to an interacting scalar field in a rapidly expanding universe~\cite{Moschella, Pavlenko, Anempodistov, Bazarov, Serreau-1, Serreau-2} or its condensed matter analogs~\cite{Jain, Carusotto, Zache, Chatrchyan, Butera, Barroso, Eckel}.
+On the one hand, loop corrections to the Keldysh propagator grow equally rapidly with time for the DCE and for the light scalar field in an expanding Poincar\'{e} patch of de~Sitter space.
+On the other hand, condensed matter analogs of particle creation in an expanding universe are closely related to parametric instabilities and can be described using a semiclassical approach.
 So, it is interesting to study the calculations of Sec.~\ref{sec:loop} in light of this relation.

 Finally, it is promising to extend the results of this paper to resonant oscillations different from~\eqref{eq:LR} and study the evolution of quantum averages~\eqref{eq:nk-loop} in the asymptotic future $t > T$.